DRP60/SPaRTAN-1/SPaRTAN_python/README.md

 ### installation
-Download the reporsitory from https://github.com/osmanbeyoglulab/SPaRTAN.
+Download the reporsitory: go to [DownGit](https://downgit.github.io/#/home), enter "https://github.com/osmanbeyoglulab/SPaRTAN/tree/main/SPaRTAN_python", then hit "Download" button.

-Install python running environment.
-The package is written in python 3.
-SPaRTAN used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.
+Install python3, The package is written in python 3.7+.
+It used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.

 You can install python dependencies by the following commands:
 ```sh